stacktile/monitorinabox/README.md

 `ssh root@192.168.33.11 -o StrictHostKeyChecking=no "cat /dev/null > zero.txt; sleep 120; rm zero.txt"`

-You should observe service warnings displayed in the browser for the "disk" service belonging to the Zone "mib-satellite".
+You should observe service warnings displayed in the browser for the "disk" service belonging to the Zone "mibsatellite.your.company".
 After approximately 2 minutes, the large file should be removed, and the status should return to "OK" for the "disk" service.

-2) Next, we will disable Disable the satellite entirely.
+3) Next, we will disable Disable the satellite entirely.
 From the installer system, run the following command to shut down your satellite system.

 `ssh root@192.168.33.11 -o StrictHostKeyChecking=no "shutdown now"`

-You should observe  Zone "mib-satellite".
-After approximately 2 minutes, the large file should be removed, and the status should return to "OK" for the "disk" service.
+Navigate your browser to https://192.168.33.10/monitoring/list/hosts.
+Within 5 minutes (the default zone check interval), you should observe two failing checks for "mibsatellite.your.company" and "mibsatellite.your.company from mibmaster.your.company".

 # Part 2: Taking Monitor in a Box out of its staging environment